 For more details, view the catalog record: https://library.villanova.edu/Find/Record/1935539

-The map itself is actually based on a map that John Smith, the original, uh, in 1612 drew of this same area, the Chesapeake Bay area.
-When you look at the map, you’ll realize that north is essentially to the right, west is where we would normally think “north” to be, and east is at the bottom of the, uh- of the frame.
+The map itself is actually based on a map that John Smith, the original, in 1612 drew of this same area, the Chesapeake Bay area.
+When you look at the map, you’ll realize that north is essentially to the right, west is where we would normally think “north” to be, and east is at the bottom of the frame.
 Captain John Smith’s map was largely laid out the same way.
-It was then emulated by still another mapmaker, Jodocus Hondius, in 1618, and, ultimately, Willem Blaeu created this masterpiece, uh, one of the great maps of America’s Mid-Atlantic in the 1600s.
+It was then emulated by still another mapmaker, Jodocus Hondius, in 1618, and, ultimately, Willem Blaeu created this masterpiece, one of the great maps of America’s Mid-Atlantic in the 1600s.

 For more details, view the catalog record: https://library.villanova.edu/Find/Record/1935518